 - Non-formulary medications: When our formulary doesn’t include a medication that you need — whether it's because of a specific allergy, a specific diagnostic-related need or because it no longer works for you — your doctor may ask the Geisinger Health Plan pharmacy department to make an exception.

 - Prior authorization: Some medications have additional requirements or limits on how they're covered by a health plan.
 When a medication requires prior authorization, the doctor prescribing it has to get prior approval from Geisinger Health Plan before you can fill the prescription.
 Without prior approval, the health plan may not cover the drug.

 How we decide which drugs are covered

-Geisinger Health Plan seeks to cover medications that are medically necessary and represent prescription therapies that are believed to be a vital part of a quality treatment program.
+Geisinger Health Plan tries to cover medications that are medically necessary and represent prescription therapies that are believed to be a vital part of a quality treatment program.

-While that doesn’t mean every available drug is covered under a plan, it does mean that GHP works hard with healthcare providers and pharmacists to ensure the medications available in the formulary meets clinical needs, as well as health plan requirements.
+While that doesn’t mean every available drug is covered under a plan, it does mean that GHP works hard with healthcare providers and pharmacists so that the medications available in the formulary meet clinical needs, as well as health plan requirements.

 Learn more about how we decide what drugs are covered.